WashirePie/gpxer/README.md

 **[WIP]**

-Get useful data from gpx files and have them nicely presented.
+Get useful hiking-related data from gpx files and have it nicely presented.

 > Written in pure, ES6 JavaScript.